danielzurawski/sa-s3-memcached/README.md

 # Important notes
-1) ElastiCache cannot be accessed outside of the EC2 network, unless you setup port forwarding on your machine
+ElastiCache cannot be accessed outside of the EC2 network.
+This makes sense, as the latency you'd get would mean you get little to no benefit of having caching.

 # ElastiCache Memcached wrapper (memcached)
 The project implements an auto-discovery of Memcached nodes in AWS through the lib/memcached.js wrapper.